-Hypertension (high blood pressure) is a key cause of preventable illness in our society.
-It is responsible for many strokes, heart attacks and cases of kidney disease.
+Hypertension (high blood pressure) is a key cause of preventable illness.
+It contributes to many strokes, heart attacks and cases of kidney disease.

-This problem is very common, but unfortunately many people with hypertension feel perfectly well and have no idea of the potentially lethal consequences of this condition.
+High blood pressure is very common, but unfortunately most people with hypertension feel perfectly well and may have no idea of the potential consequences of this condition if it is left untreated.

 Blood circulates through our bodies in a network of blood vessels known as the vascular system.
 The heart acts as a pump, continually pushing blood around the system.
 When blood pressure is measured, 2 figures are recorded, for example: 120/80 mmHg.